Shutterstock

 Criteria for Successful Completion

-A score of 80% or higher on the post test, a completed evaluation form, and payment where required.
+Study the course material, achieve a score of 80% or higher on the post test (the post test can be repeated if a learner scores less than 80%), complete the course evaluation, and pay where required.
 No partial credit will be awarded.

 Accreditation